 Our diversity is an asset and a promise.

 Our culture of bold thinking inspires teachers and students.

 Community connections are vital.

-The Kentfield Elementary School District is located in Kentfield, California and operates two schools - Bacich Elementary School, Grades K-4, and Kent Middle School, Grades 5-8.
-The total 2021-22 District enrollment is 1034 with 11% students in special education, 7% students English Learners, 10.7% students socioeconomically disadvantaged and 2% as Homeless.
+The Kentfield Elementary School District is located in Kentfield, California and operates two schools - Anthony G. Bacich Elementary School, Grades TK-4, and Adaline E. Kent Middle School, Grades 5-8.
+The total 2022-23 District enrollment is 1056 with 11% students in special education, 8% students English Learners, 13% students socioeconomically disadvantaged and 2% as Homeless.

-Anthony G. Bacich Elementary School is located in Kentfield and serves students in grades kindergarten through grade four (4) following a traditional calendar.
+Anthony G. Bacich Elementary School is located in Kentfield and serves students in grades Transitional - Kindergarten through grade four (4) following a traditional calendar.